tarantool/doc/doc/2.2/dev_guide/internals/box_protocol.rst

                               MP_MAP

 * INSERT:  CODE - 0x02
-  Inserts tuple into the space, if no tuple with same unique keys exists.
+  Insert tuple into the space, if no tuple with same unique key exists.
 Otherwise throw *duplicate key* error.
 * REPLACE: CODE - 0x03
   Insert a tuple into the space or replace an existing one.